StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

     - play with the model architecture, optimizer, etc. based on your custom application!

 - STEP 1: `python3 train_DNN/test_final_DNN.py`
-    - tests a trained model in 'model/' from an example run on the test dataset
+    - tests a trained model in `pretrained_DNN/` from an example run on the test dataset
+    - if you want to test a model you trained in step 0, modify the loading file path
     - compares with a random set of weights
     - it is up to you to fine-tune and validate your model based on your application
-    - saves test results in `SCRATCH_DIR/test_DNN_taxinet`
+    - saves test results in `SCRATCH_DIR/test_DNN_taxinet/results.txt`
+    - call `python3 train_DNN/barplot_trained_DNN_performance.py` to plot errors across conditions

 - STEP 2: `python3 train_DNN/visualize_DNN_few_images.py`
     - tests a trained model in 'model/' from an example run on the test dataset